 The chart below displays the normal BMI of 19-24 for ideal height and weight for adults.

 Thus, a higher BMI means the weight is more than what is considered healthy for a given height.
 Depending on the BMI, it may be described as overweight or obese.
 A BMI lower than 18.5 means the person’s weight is lower than what is considered healthy for their height is termed as underweight.

 Waist circumference: This is another useful and easy method to estimate your weight status.
 Excessive fat in the abdominal area is associated with several health risks such as diabetes and heart diseases.
 Thus, measuring your waist size may help you know whether you have a higher risk of developing obesity-related health conditions.
 Thus:

-- A man should have a waist circumference less than 40 inches
+- A man should have a waist circumference of fewer than 40 inches

-- A non-pregnant woman should have a waist circumference less than 35 inches
+- A non-pregnant woman should have a waist circumference of fewer than 35 inches

 Here again, the values are only used for screening purposes.
 Waist circumference alone does not have a diagnostic value for weight-related disease risks.

 - Stand straight and place a measuring tape around the middle, just above your hip-bones

 - The tape should be placed horizontally around your waist